-''' 8192 + (number_of_descrete_values_in_more_than_one_obs (24 + (avg_number_of_segments_per_value (16 + (seg_size / 8))))) '''
+''' 8192 + (number_of_descrete_values_in_more_than_one_obs (24 + (avg number of segments per value (16 + (seg size / 8))))) '''

-This estimate does not take into consideration the compression factor for the bitmaps, which could be substantial.
+This estimate does not consider the compression factor for the bitmaps, which could be substantial.
 The fewer occurrences of a value in a given segment, the more the bitmap for that segment can be compressed.
-The uncompressed bitmap size is the (seg\size/ 8) component of the algorithm.
+The uncompressed bitmap size is the (seg\size/8) component of the algorithm.

-To estimate the disk usage for non-unique hybrid index on a column with a length of 8, where the column contains 1024 discrete values, each value is in an average of 4 segments with a segment size of 8192 rows would be:
+To estimate the disk usage for a nonunique hybrid index on a column with a length of 8, where the column contains 1024 discrete values, and each value exists in an average of 4 segments, where each segment occupies 8192 rows, the calculation would be: